 This is part of an ongoing series in which we experiment with different methods of AI.
 We’ll look at the state of the art and the out of fashion; the practical and the (seemingly) impractical; to find what works and what doesn’t.

-You can download the source code for the project from the link above.
+You can download the source code for the project here.
 You’ll find a folder for each part of the experiment so you can jump in and follow along.
 I’ll go through the code in some detail but there is a lot to cover so will brush over some programming concepts to focus on the AI components we are writing.
 This won’t be a tutorial for anyone that is just beginning to learn how to code.

 In this first experiment, we will write an AI that can teach itself to follow a set of rules.
 In an ideal world, I could write one AI character that could adapt to any environment within the game and provide an engaging experience for the player.
 While we are a long way from that ideal, this experiment may be a small stepping stone towards it.